zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 The fact that this piece of code doesn't parse right suggests this is a grammar bug.
-Most of the grammar lives in [src/Perl6/Grammar.nqp](https://github.com/rakudo/rakudo/blob/83b8b1a/src/Perl6/Grammar.nqp), but before we get out hands dirty, let's figure out what we should be looking for.
+Most of the grammar lives in [src/Perl6/Grammar.nqp](https://github.com/rakudo/rakudo/blob/83b8b1a/src/Perl6/Grammar.nqp), but before we get our hands dirty, let's figure out what we should be looking for.

 The `perl6` binary has a `--target` command line parameter that takes one of the compilation stages and will cause the output for that stage to be